ukgscc/terraform-aws-mtasts/README.md

 This will:
 - create the required DNS resource records for MTA-STS and TLS-RPT
-- publish an MTA-STS policy hosted in AWS API Gateway Endpoint
+- publish an MTA-STS policy hosted on an AWS API Gateway Endpoint
 - generate and host a valid TLS certificate for the MTA-STS policy

 1. [Install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) if you don't already have it.

 2. Run `AWS configure` to add your AWS credentials and store them in a .aws folder in your home directory.

-3. Close [this repository](https://github.com/ukgscc/terraform-aws-mtasts) locally if you have not already done so
+3. Clone [this repository](https://github.com/ukgscc/terraform-aws-mtasts) locally if you have not already done so

-4. Edit the configuration.tf file in the terraform-aws-mtasts-master directory.
+4. Edit the `configuration.tf` file in the terraform-aws-mtasts-master directory.
 Add your list of domains to the domains variable.
 To add more than one domain copy the section between the square brackets and repeat for each domain, with a comma between each one.
   ```
 [
     {